-The reclassification was previously disclosed in the Company's Quarterly Report on Form 10-Q for the three months ended March 31, 2004.
-Except as otherwise described herein, the Company has not amended any other information included in its Annual Report on Form 10-K for the year ended December 31, 2003 and such Annual Report continues to speak as of the date it was filed.
+The Reclassification was previously disclosed in the Company's Quarterly Reports on Form 10-Q for the periods ended June 30 and September 30, 2004.
+Except as otherwise described herein, the Company has not amended any other information included in its Annual Report on Form 10-K for the year ended December 31, 2003 and such Form 10-K continues to speak as of the date it was filed.

-The Company is organized into five global operating groups together with several stand-alone agencies.
-The five global operating groups are: a) McCann-Erickson WorldGroup ("McCann"); b) the FCB Group ("FCB"); c) The Partnership; d) Interpublic Sports and Entertainment Group ("SEG"); and e) the Constituent Management Group ("CMG").
-As of December 31, 2003, SEG included Octagon Worldwide, Motorsports, Jack Morton Worldwide ("Jack Morton") and certain other businesses.
-In the first quarter of 2004, Jack Morton was transferred from SEG into CMG.
-In transferring Jack Morton into CMG, the Company formalized the relationship between certain agencies, including Weber Shandwick Worldwide, Golin/Harris International, DeVries Public Relations, Marketing Corporation of America, FutureBrand and Jack Morton, which comprise CMG as of March 31, 2004.
-Additionally, in the first quarter of 2004 the Company reported three segments; SEG, Motorsports and Other IPG (excluding SEG and Motorsports).
+The Company is organized into four global operating groups together with several stand-alone agencies.
+The four global operating groups are: a) McCann-Erickson WorldGroup ("McCann"); b) the FCB Group ("FCB"); c) The Partnership; and d) the Constituent Management Group ("CMG").
+Additionally, the Company owns an entity, Motorsports, that owns and/or operates venue based motorsports businesses.
+(The Company is in the process of exiting all of its activities related to Motorsports.)
+As of December 31, 2003 and March 31, 2004, the Interpublic Sports and Entertainment Group ("SEG") was an additional global operating group.
+At December 31, 2003, SEG was composed of Octagon Worldwide ("OWW"), Jack Morton Worldwide ("Jack Morton") and certain other businesses.
+In the first quarter of 2004, Jack Morton was transferred from SEG to CMG.
+Additionally, in the first quarter of 2004, the Company began to report Motorsports as a separate reportable segment.
+At the end the first quarter, the Company began to report three reportable segments: SEG, Motorsports and IPG (excluding SEG and Motorsports).
+The format as of March 31, 2004 was disclosed in the Company's Current Report on Form 8-K filed on May 26, 2004.